 8. Sew along the edge of the binding.

 Image shows steps 4-8

 Press 1/4" under at the bottom hem.
 Then press another 1/2" under.
 Top stitch with a twin needle or two parallel stitches.
 The dress in the pattern is a straight hem, but you can easily make it a curved or hi-low hem if you feel like it!

-A very special thank you to Betsy Blue Photography for the photos of the finished dress.
+A finished dress was used in the most beautiful editorial photoshoot by Betsy Blue Photography with Ryan Moon.
+A very special thank you to her for the photos of the finished dress.
 And for just being Betsy.

 Interested in more?

 Join Our Newsletter

 A conversation about who makes your goods and